ShaneK/Matador/README.md

 # Matador

-A node-based web interface for the Bull Project Manager
+A node-based web interface for the <a href="https://github.com/OptimalBits/bull">Bull Project Manager</a>
 ***

 **Why?**